-In order to get the maximum lifespan from your laminate floor, correct cleaning and maintaining laminate flooring is important.
+In order to get the maximum lifespan from your laminate floor, correct cleaning and maintenance is important.
 Manufacturer's instructions will vary a little depending on which brand you purchase but there are many similarities.
 Here are some basic guidelines that are applicable to maintaining laminate flooring.

 Protecting Laminate Flooring